 USJF publishes studies and reports on topical issues and distributes them free of charge to opinion leaders, students and the general public.
 These reports include in-depth investigations into recent proposed legislation to give statehood to Washington, D.C. and Puerto Rico; concerted attempts to pack the Supreme Court; and the abysmal record of the Biden Administration’s first year in office.

-USJF has contributed directly and indirectly to support legal efforts in many celebrated cases involving fundamental conservative principles, and most recently, USJF has filed briefs in Federal Appellate Courts and many on the winning side in several recent U.S. Supreme Court cases including support of the Trump Administration’s position on the terrorist travel ban (Hawaii vs. Trump), state’s rights in limiting the affects of illegal immigration (Brewer vs. Arizona Dream Act Coalition), protection of First Amendment rights of pro-life abortion crisis centers, (National Institute of Family and Life Advocates vs. Xavier Becerra, Attorney General of California), First Amendment religious rights of private businesses (Masterpiece Cake vs. Colorado Civil Rights Commission), protection of Fourth Amendment rights in limiting warrantless searches of cell phone data (Carpenter vs. United States) just to name a few.
+USJF has contributed directly and indirectly to support legal efforts in many celebrated cases involving fundamental conservative principles.
+USJF has filed briefs in Federal Appellate Courts and many on the winning side in several recent U.S. Supreme Court cases including support of the terrorist travel ban (Hawaii vs. Trump), state’s rights in limiting the effects of illegal immigration (Brewer vs. Arizona Dream Act Coalition), First Amendment religious rights of private businesses (Masterpiece Cake vs. Colorado Civil Rights Commission), protection of Fourth Amendment rights in limiting warrantless searches of cell phone data (Carpenter vs. United States) just to name a few.

 If you are interested in donating to us please use the following form.
 The United States Justice Foundation is a nonprofit 501(c)(3) organization so your contributions are tax-deductible.
 Please see your tax professional for more information.